Vallombrosians: Development

-After the founder's death the order spread rapidly.
-A papal bull of Urban II in 1090, which took Vallombrosa under the protection of the Holy See, enumerated 15 monasteries aside from the motherhouse.
+After the founder's death, the order spread rapidly.
+A bull of Urban II in 1090, which took Vallombrosa under the protection of the Holy See, enumerated 15 monasteries aside from the motherhouse.
 Twelve more are mentioned in a bull of Paschal II in 1115, and 24 others in those of Anastasius IV (1153) and Adrian IV (1156).
-By the time of Innocent III they numbered over 60.
+By the time of Innocent III, they numbered over 60.
 All were situated in Italy, except two monasteries in Sardinia (now part of Italy).

 About 1087 Andrew of Vallombrosa (d.
 1112) founded the monastery of Cornilly in the Diocese of Orléans, and in 1093 the Abbey of Chezal-Benoît, which later became the head of a considerable Benedictine congregation.
-There are no grounds for the legend given by some writers of the order of a great Vallombrosan Congregation in France with an abbey near Paris, founded by King St. Louis.
+There are no grounds for the legend given by some writers of the order of a great Vallombrosan congregation in France with an abbey near Paris, founded by King St. Louis.

-The Vallombrosan Congregation was reformed in the middle of the fifteenth century by Cassinese Benedictines, and again by John Leonardi at the beginning of the seventeenth century.
+The Vallombrosan congregation was reformed in the middle of the fifteenth century by Cassinese Benedictines, and again by John Leonardi at the beginning of the seventeenth century.

-In 1485, certain abbeys with that of San Salvi at Florence at their head, which had formed a separate congregation, were reunited to the motherhouse by Innocent VIII.
-At the beginning of the sixteenth century an attempt was made by Abbot-General Milanesi to found a house of studies on university lines at Vallombrosa; but in 1527 the monastery was burned by the troops of Emperor Charles V. It was rebuilt by Abbot Nicolini in 1637, and in 1634 an observatory was established.
+Certain abbeys, headed by that of San Salvi of Florence, had formed a separate congregation.
+In 1485, these were reunited to the motherhouse by Innocent VIII.
+At the beginning of the sixteenth century, an attempt was made by Abbot-General Milanesi to found a house of studies on university lines at Vallombrosa; but in 1527 the monastery was burned by the troops of Emperor Charles V. It was rebuilt by Abbot Nicolini in 1637, and in 1634 an observatory was established.

 From 1662–1680 the order was united to the Sylvestrines.

 In 1808 Napoleon I's troops plundered Vallombrosa, and the monastery lay deserted till 1815.
 It was finally suppressed by the Italian Government in 1866.
 A few monks still remain to look after the church and meteorological station, but the abbey buildings have become a school of forestry that was founded in 1870 on the German model, the only one of its kind in Italy.
 Vallombrosa is also a health resort.

-The decline of the order may be ascribed to the hard fate of the motherhouse, to commendams, and to the perpetual wars which ravaged Italy.
+The decline of the order may be ascribed to the hard fate of the motherhouse, to the system of commendatory abbots, and to the constant wars which ravaged Italy.
 Practically all the surviving monasteries were suppressed during the course of the eighteenth and nineteenth centuries.
-The present Vallombrosan monasteries, besides Vallombrosa itself, are: Passignano, where St. John Gualbert is buried; Santa Trinita at Florence, where the abbot-general resides; Sta Prassede, in Rome; and the celebrated Sanctuary of Montenero near Livorno.

-The general abbot in charge is Rev. Dom.
-Giuseppe Casetta OSB.
-Padre Pierdamiano Spotorno is the Archivist and Librarian of Congregation.
-Professor Francesco Salvestrini of University of Florence is now the major studious of the congregation.
-In 2015 the order had nine houses with 73 members (48 priests).